Kentucky vs. Miami (FL) College Basketball Predictions & Picks - November 28

 Kentucky Performance Insights

-- The Wildcats average 94.3 points per game (fourth in college basketball) while allowing 72.2 per outing (204th in college basketball).
-They have a +133 scoring differential overall and outscore opponents by 22.1 points per game.

-- Kentucky is 89th in college basketball at 35.7 rebounds per game.
-That's 2.5 more than the 33.2 its opponents average.
+- The 35.7 rebounds per game Kentucky averages rank 89th in the country, and are 2.5 more than the 33.2 its opponents grab per contest.

-- Kentucky makes 3.0 more threes per game than the opposition, 12.3 (second-most in college basketball) compared to its opponents' 9.3.
+- Kentucky connects on 12.3 three-pointers per game (second-most in college basketball), 3.0 more than its opponents (9.3).
+It is shooting 42.5% from beyond the arc (fourth-best in college basketball) while allowing opponents to shoot 32.9%.

-- The Wildcats average 112.5 points per 100 possessions on offense (fifth in college basketball), and allow 86.1 points per 100 possessions (124th in college basketball).
+- The Wildcats rank fifth in college basketball with 112.5 points scored per 100 possessions, and 124th in college basketball defensively with 86.1 points conceded per 100 possessions.

-- Kentucky has committed 6.5 fewer turnovers per game than its opponents, averaging 8.2 (eighth in college basketball action) while forcing 14.7 (62nd in college basketball).
+- Kentucky has committed 6.5 fewer turnovers per game than its opponents, averaging 8.2 (eighth in college basketball play) while forcing 14.7 (62nd in college basketball).

 Miami (FL) Performance Insights

-- The Hurricanes outscore opponents by 16.4 points per game (posting 89.0 points per game, 13th in college basketball, and giving up 72.6 per outing, 211th in college basketball) and have a +82 scoring differential.
+- The Hurricanes outscore opponents by 16.4 points per game (posting 89.0 points per game, 13th in college basketball, and allowing 72.6 per contest, 211th in college basketball) and have a +82 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.